Elías Már Ómarsson

-Elías Már Ómarsson (born 18 January 1995) is an Icelandic professional footballer who plays as a forward for Dutch club NAC Breda and the Iceland national team.
+Elías Már Ómarsson (born 18 January 1995) is an Icelandic professional footballer who plays as a forward for Chinese Super League club Meizhou Hakka and the Iceland national team.

 Club career

 Elías Már started his career with local club Keflavík in 2012.
 He signed a three-year contract with Vålerenga on 5 February 2015.

 In 2016 he went out on loan to Swedish club IFK Göteborg for the second half of the season.
 He had a clause in the loan contract enabling IFK to buy Ómarsson for a set fee after the loan ended which IFK chose to use.

-He moved to Eredivisie club Excelsior in August 2018.
+He moved to the Eredivisie club Excelsior Rotterdam in August 2018.

-On 18 January 2023, Elías Már agreed to return to the Netherlands on a 1.5-year contract with NAC Breda.
+On 18 January 2023, Elías Már agreed to return to the Netherlands on a one-and-a-half-year contract with NAC Breda.

+On 13 July 2025, Elías Már joined Chinese Super League club Meizhou Hakka.

 International career

-Elías Már made his first appearance for the Iceland national team on 16 January 2015 in a match against Canada, when he came on as a substitute for Rúrik Gíslason with a few minutes left of the match.
+Elías Már holds Icelandic and Norwegian nationalities.
+He made his first appearance for the Iceland national team on 16 January 2015 in a match against Canada, when he came on as a substitute for Rúrik Gíslason with a few minutes left of the match.